stanislawprzyjemski42/RAG_Project_2025/README.md

 # RAG Chatbot with Google Drive Integration

-> Transform your Google Drive documents into an intelligent conversational AI assistant
+> Transform your Google Drive documents into an intelligent conversational AI assistant.

 A production-ready Retrieval-Augmented Generation (RAG) chatbot built with LangChain, Google Gemini, and Qdrant vector database.
 Ask questions about your documents naturally and get accurate, context-aware answers.